Mini Bonsai

 Bonsai picture

-This time, I would like to talk about Mini-Bonsai.
-You might have heard of Bonsai art, haven’t you?
-It is a traditional Japanese gardening art that is still popular.
-Why does it interact with so many people?
+This time, we would like to talk about Mini-Bonsai.
+You might have heard of Bonsai art.

 Why is the bonsai art popular?

-The reason is that they are just stunningly beautiful and wild because artists of Bonsai always express the rich four seasons in Japan with such a small and expensive pot.
+The reason is that they are stunningly beautiful and wild, because artists of Bonsai always express the four rich seasons in Japan with such a small and expensive pot.
 It is for sightseeing enjoyment.
-Thus, they plant a tree that could bloom or bear flute seasonally.
-But trees would naturally grow more than the pod size quickly.

 How do they keep the tree small/mobile size?